Gaming (VR)

 Simulator Sickness

-Like a late night out drinking, sometimes VR can be too much fun, and produce a feeling of being ill.
-When the brain doesn't match up to what the eyes think they're taking in, people can get nauseated.
+Like a late night out drinking, sometimes VR can be too much fun and produce a feeling of being ill.
+People can get nauseated when the brain doesn't match up to what the eyes think they're taking in.
 The feeling of spinning, falling, and the like have been known to make users feel anything from woozy to ready to vomit.

 Social VR

 Why go it alone when you can interact with other players and users in your VR world?
-That's what social VR is all about—sharing the VR arena with others at the same time.
+That's what social VR is all about—sharing the VR arena with others simultaneously.

 Universe